dcos/dcos-docs/1.8/administration/high-availability/multi-zone.md

 DC/OS supports multiple zone (multi-AZ) configurations.
 This topic describes the setup recommendations and caveats.

 **Important:** A typical DC/OS cluster has all master and agent nodes in the same zone.
-The cost of having masters spread across zones usually outweigh the benefits.
+The cost of having masters spread across zones usually outweighs the benefits.
 None of the following multi-AZ setups have been explicitly tested or verified by Mesosphere.

-# Single-zone masters and cross-zone agents within a region
+# Single-Zone Masters and Cross-Zone Agents Within a Region
 All DC/OS masters are present in a single zone, but the agents can span multiple zones within that region.

 #### Recommendations

-- If you are using a rack, you should distribute masters across the racks.
+- If you are using a rack, distribute masters across the racks.
 - All agents within a zone should be tagged with an attribute (e.g., `zone:us-east-1a`) to easily constrain apps and services to specific zones.
 - Any DC/OS service schedulers should be scheduled to the same zone as masters (e.g., by using constraints).
 - For ease of failover of apps between zones, ensure that apps do not depend on zone level resources or that those resources are properly replicated and migrated on failover.
-Also ensure there is enough spare capacity in each zone to handle failover workload.
+Also, ensure there is enough spare capacity in each zone to handle failover workload.

 #### Caveats

 - If an agent-only zone fails, all other zones will continue to function normally.
 Apps from the failed zone will be rescheduled into other zones as long as there is spare capacity.
 - If an agent-only zone gets partitioned from the masters-containing zone, apps will continue to run in that zone but schedulers might “reschedule” copies of the apps into other zones.
 - If a masters-containing zone fails, apps in other zones continue to run.
-But app updates or rescheduling of failed apps is not possible, until a quorum of masters come up.
+However, app updates or rescheduling of failed apps is not possible until a quorum of masters come up.
 - The total cross-sectional bandwidth between zones is limited.
 This means that performance can be degraded for data (I/O) intensive DC/OS services if deployed across zones.

-# Cross-zone masters and cross-zone agents within a region
+# Cross-Zone Masters and Cross-Zone Zgents Within a Region
 DC/OS masters and agents span multiple zones within a region.

 #### Recommendations